CS-Journeys/revisto/README.md

 `npm install`

+### IV.
+Setting up your environment config
+Contact the lead developers and ask them for the required .env files

 ## Running Revisto locally
 1. Open a command line and navigate to the "server" folder:

+`cd C:/YOUR_PATH/revisto/server`

+2. Launch the backend:

+`npm start`

+3. Open another command line and navigate to the "client" folder:

+`cd C:/YOUR_PATH/revisto/server`

+4. Launch the frontend:

+`npm start`

 ## Contributing to Revisto
 ### Solving issues